VictorBuarque/crud-python/README.md

 # crud-python
-Simple Crud in python using tkinter
+Simple Crud in python using tkinter and mysql